US Open: Carlos Alcaraz abruptly retires from match against Felix Auger-Aliassime

 Published

-It was not immediately apparent why Carlos Alcaraz could not continue in the Round of 16 match, though he did have tape on his left thigh area.
+It was not immediately apparent why Carlos Alcaraz could not continue in the quarterfinal match, though he did have tape on his left thigh area.

 Published

-It was not immediately apparent why Carlos Alcaraz could not continue in the Round of 16 match, though he did have tape on his left thigh area.
+It was not immediately apparent why Carlos Alcaraz could not continue in the quarterfinal match, though he did have tape on his left thigh area.

-Montreal's Felix Auger-Aliassime, the No. 12 seed, joined fellow Canadian Leylah Annie Fernandez in the U.S. Open semifinals on..

-Carlos Alcaraz shocked Stefanos Tsitsipas Friday in the match of the tournament, so far.
-On Saturday, the fast-rising Emma Raducanu..
+Spanish teen Carlos Alcaraz, the youngest US Open quarter-finalist in 58 years, was forced to retire from his match at the US Open..